Replacing the Worn Leaf Springs on Your GMC Sierra

 What is Available for the GMC Sierra?

-Sierra is available in a
+Since the GMC Sierra is available in a

 We sell both standard and heavy-duty leaf springs for all GMC Sierra models, including the ½ ton 1500, the ¾ ton 2500 and the 1-ton 3500.
 For most applications, replacing your leaf springs with a standard-duty aftermarket product will save you money compared to buying OEM, while delivering a comparable level of performance.
 If you frequently haul heavy loads, go off-road or take on other demanding tasks, upgrading to a heavy-duty spring will provide better performance and longer service life.